Ergodicity bounds for stable Ornstein-Uhlenbeck systems in Wasserstein distance with applications to cutoff stability: Introduction

-In this paper we show, how a recently established identity for the WKR-distance of order $p\gqq 1$ (see \cite[Lemma 2.2]{BHPWA}), the so-called \textit{shift linearity}, allows to establish a threshold phenomenon, called \textit{cutoff stability}, for multidimensional L\'evy driven Ornstein-Uhlenbeck systems.
-The novelty of our approach in this paper consists in a particular change of perspective of the classical \textit{cutoff phenomenon} or (asymptotically) \textit{abrupt thermalization} for linear systems with additive noise.
-Up to our knowledge, essentially the complete mathematical and physics literature on the cutoff phenomenon in discrete time and space, treats the cutoff phenomenon -roughly speaking- as an asymptotic threshold phenomenon for a family of objects parametrized by an \textit{internal parameter} $\e$ of the system, often representing the (inverse) size of the state space, the dimension of the space or for instance as noise amplitude.
+{In this paper we quantify the ergodicity in the WKR distance for multidimensional L\'evy driven Ornstein-Uhlenbeck systems with fixed noise amplitude (see formula \eqref{eq:modelo0} and Section~\ref{s:ergodicitybounds}).
+The novelty of our approach in this paper consists in a particular change of perspective of the classical \textit{cutoff phenomenon} (mathematical terminology) or \textit{abrupt thermalization} (physics terminology) for linear systems with additive noise.
+Essentially the complete mathematical and physics literature on the cutoff phenomenon in discrete time and space, describes the cutoff phenomenon -roughly speaking- as an asymptotic threshold phenomenon for a family of objects parametrized by an \textit{internal parameter} $\e$ of the system, often representing the (inverse) size of the state space, the dimension of the space or for instance as noise amplitude.
 Standard references in this highly active field of research include for instance \cite{BLY06, BY2014,BASU, BD92, B-HLP19, BBF08, BCS19, BCS18, CSC08, HS20, Jonson, LL19, La16, LanciaNardiScoppola12, LLP10, LPW, LubetzkySly13, Meliot14, Trefethenbrothers, Yc99}, starting with the seminal papers by Diaconis and Aldous on card shuffling \cite{Al83, AD87, AD, DIA96}.
-In the physics literature this concept has received a lot of attention recently in the context of quantum Markov chains \cite{Kastoryano12}, chemical reaction kinetics \cite{BOK10}, quantum information processing \cite{Kastoryano13}, statistical mechanics \cite{CS21, LubetzkySly13}, coagulation-fragmentation equations \cite{Pego17, Pego16}, dissipative quantum circuits \cite{JohnssonTicozziViola17}, open quadratic fermionic systems \cite{Vernier20}, neuronal models \cite{dOTL18}, granular flows \cite{WC18}, and chaotic microfluid mixing \cite{LW08}.
+In the physics literature this concept has received quite some attention recently in the context of quantum Markov chains \cite{Kastoryano12}, chemical reaction kinetics \cite{BOK10}, quantum information processing \cite{Kastoryano13}, statistical mechanics \cite{CS21, LubetzkySly13}, coagulation-fragmentation equations \cite{Pego17, Pego16}, dissipative quantum circuits \cite{JohnssonTicozziViola17}, open quadratic fermionic systems \cite{Vernier20}, neuronal models \cite{dOTL18}, granular flows \cite{WC18}, and chaotic microfluid mixing \cite{LW08}. }